youngjerald239/Portfolio/src/mark/first.md

 ---
-title: Awesome Blog Post Title
+title: Kitty Crossing
-author: Nikola
+author: Jerald
-date: 2020-07-15
+date: 2021-05-15
 ---

 ## Introduction to my Games

-Great content of my first blog
+Check out this game that was inspired by frogger